durdsvianna/springboot-template-a/README.md

 ## Testing

-The application includes three levels of testing:
+The application includes three levels of testing that follow proper architectural testing practices:

-1. **Unit Tests**: Testing individual components (like services) in isolation using Mockito to mock API clients.
+1. **Unit Tests**: Testing service classes in isolation using Mockito to mock API clients.
+This verifies the business logic without calling external dependencies.
    ```bash
    mvn test
    ```

-2. **Integration Tests**: Testing the controllers and application context using `TestRestTemplate` and `@MockBean` to mock the API clients (`CustomerApiClient`, `AddressApiClient`).
-This verifies the controller layer and request/response handling without calling the actual external APIs.
+2. **Integration Tests**: Testing the controllers and application context using `TestRestTemplate` and `@MockBean` to mock the API clients.
+This verifies the controller layer and request/response handling, ensuring that controllers properly interact with the service layer.
    ```bash
    mvn test -Dtest=*IntegrationTest
    ```

-3. **BDD Tests**: Feature-based tests using Cucumber, RestAssured, and `@MockBean` to mock the API clients.
-This tests the API endpoints from an external perspective, ensuring the application behaves as expected according to the defined features, again without relying on the actual external APIs.
+3. **BDD Tests**: Feature-based tests using Cucumber with RestAssured to test HTTP endpoints and service layer interactions.
+These tests validate the API behavior from an external perspective while using `@MockBean` to mock the API clients, ensuring complete test coverage without external dependencies.
    ```bash
    mvn test -Dtest=CucumberTestRunner
    ```